2qualcuno7/RectangleChallenge/README.md

 it was decided not to use them as they have limitations for certain use cases and the nature of this project as a coding challenge would be better respected creating a solution from scratch.

+## Swagger
+Endpoint documentation can be seen in http://localhost:8080/swagger-ui.html, after executing locally.

 ## Requirements

 This project was tested and works properly with the following: